 Delray Beach, Florida (2017) - Consulting attorney to the city attorney's office on zoning for community residences for people with disabilities.
 Conducted the 55-page study Delray Beach, Florida: Principles to Guide Zoning for Community Residences for People With Disabilities (2017) to guide the city's revisions to its zoning treatment of community residences for people with disabilities.
 Drafted amendments to the city's zoning code adopted in July 2017.
-Produced zoning application form and guidelines for submitting conditional use permit applications as well as guidelines for evaluating conditional use permit applications.
+Produced zoning application form and guidelines for submitting conditional use permit applications.
 Testified as expert witness at public hearings.